 • Let your kids know they can talk to you if they see something upsetting online.

-• Stay informed about trending apps and internet obstacles.
+• Stay informed about trending apps and internet challenges.

 • Practice healthy tech habits yourself.

-• Avoid excessive screen use ahead of your child.
+• Avoid excessive screen use in front of your child.

 FAQs About Internet Safety for Kids